davidivad96/read4me/frontend/README.md

 REACT_APP_AWS_SECRET_ACCESS_KEY=
 ```

-You need to have deployed the ReadForMe CDK Stack first (also available in this repository, read its README.md to know how to deploy it).
+You need to have deployed the Read4Me CDK Stack first (also available in this repository, read its README.md to know how to deploy it).
+Also make sure to use access keys credentials of an IAM user with the sufficient permissions.
 After that you can fill the env variables and run the app.

 ## Available Scripts